baberrehman/baberrehman.github.io/index.md

 Programming Languages Research @ HKU

 I am a research postgraduate postgraduate student at the Department of Computer Science, University of Hong Kong since September 2018.
 I am working under the supervision of Dr. Bruno Oliveira.
 My research area is functional programming.

-I have more than four years of experience working in industry as Software Developer, DevOps Engineer and Lecturer.
-Have worked with the leading IT companies in Pakistan including Mentor Graphics, Platalytics Inc. (CloudPlex), and University of the Punjab.
-I have hands on DevOps experience in the leading technologies including Golang, Scala, Haskell, Amazon Web Service, Chef, Dockers, API Development, Microsoft Azure, Computer Networking, PfSense, OpenVPN, VPCs, IPSec Tunneling, CI/CD (Jenkins) and Git.
+I have few years of experience working in industry as DevOps Engineer and Lecturer.

-After spending four years in software development, I found gaps in software development and modern programming languages.
-Currently, I am pursuing research postgraduate studies at the University of Hong Kong, Hong Kong.

 ## Academics